Direct Fiber Positioning System

 MastThe long tube that acts as a lever arm to turn the bending of the actuator into translation of the fiber tip.

-FerruleThe cylinder with a precision center hole that presents the polished fiber tip.
+FerruleA cylinder with a precision center hole that presents one or more polished fiber tips.

 ControllerThe logic, converters, and amplifiers that generate a single actuator's four electrode voltages.